An earthquake — the second of the day — rattled the glasses around my rooftop cafe.

 The peace, especially compared to the rest of India, was astonishing.
 I didn’t see another human for quite some time, at least until my road turned into a sprawling boulder field formed by chunks breaking off the last mountain between me and my goal.

 Six men appeared suddenly from behind a boulder.
 Large men, the kind that probably skip the soft porn sprinkled through a typical Men’s Health magazine and go straight to the protein drink ads.
 With all other human beings well out of range, no one would hear me scream as they robbed me and tore off my fingers one by one to eat.
 More protein!

 Fearing the worst, I literally picked up a rock — there were plenty.
 At least one thug would get a smart bruise before I was thrown from the mountain.
 The biggest approached me.
 I wiggled my working fingers one last time just to remember.

 “Army?” he asked, pointing into my chest.
 Although typically proud of my time in the service, I shook my head no. I was afraid to even speak and betray my accent.
 Americans, and particularly their army, don’t exactly have the best reputation in many parts of the world.
 In fact, I wasn’t really that far from the border with Pakistan.

 He appeared a little disappointed, but was friendly.
 I was beginning to realize that I may just survive this social encounter in the middle of nowhere.
-They spoke only a little English, but I managed to ask for the direction to Solang.
+They spoke only a word or two of English, but I managed to ask for the direction to Solang.

 After seeing the dog-tag chain around his neck, it dawned on me: these were off-duty army guys.
 I immediately regretted telling him that I was never a soldier.
 Even between enemy states, soldiering forms some sort of a lasting fraternity between men that goes beyond politics.
 Maybe it’s because all soldiers, no matter what nationality, work their asses off for very little reward.